oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsVerticalBatchRequest.md

 ### NewCatalogsVerticalBatchRequest

-`func NewCatalogsVerticalBatchRequest(catalogType string, country Country, language CatalogsItemsRequestLanguage, items []CatalogsCreativeAssetsBatchItem, ) *CatalogsVerticalBatchRequest`
+`func NewCatalogsVerticalBatchRequest(catalogType string, country Country, language string, items []CatalogsCreativeAssetsBatchItem, ) *CatalogsVerticalBatchRequest`

 NewCatalogsVerticalBatchRequest instantiates a new CatalogsVerticalBatchRequest object This constructor will assign default values to properties that have it defined,